Groups currently available:

 Two- Spirit Peer Healing Circle

-ON HOLD: Stay tuned for fall group!
+ON HOLD: Stay tuned for future groups!

 Led by peers, for peers, we are excited to offer a new monthly Two-Spirit Healing Circle from 6:00-7:30pm.
 This group will run on an ongoing drop-in basis, monthly.
 We are honoured to have Elder Bon Fabian facilitate this group alongside Foundry BC Virtual’s Indigenous Navigation and Wellness provider, Raymond Johnson-Brown.
 Each month the group will come together to share stories, provide emotional support, explore resources and build a community together for two spirit identities.Register Now